 We had to cancel our anniversary celebration in 2020.
 Because of this, we promise double-down in 2021 with a TBOY tasting, the best one yet.

 In September, we organized a tasting of five different editions of El Jolgorio Tepezatate… five!
 Each bottle was produced by a different mezcalero.
 You might be surprised by the range of flavor differences.
-We will update this blog with a link to the tasting notes once they are posted.
+You can discover the results in our blog post about it.

 Vertical tastings might seem like the most nuanced type of tasting but they can be surprising.
 The idea is that you taste the same mezcal from different years or seasons.
 Since most mezcal is wild fermented, seasonal temperatures play a huge role in fermentation time.
 In turn, different fermentation times will create different flavors.
 There are many other factors that might change season to season which will affect flavors.
 For us, King Bee Lounge in Austin, Texas was a pioneer of vertical mezcal tastings.